KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **get_enabled_coins**

-The `get_enabled_coins` method returns data of coins that are currently enabled on the user's MM2 node.
+The `get_enabled_coins` method returns data of coins that are currently enabled on the user's AtomicDEX API node.

 #### Arguments